bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 These Inspectors return the iterated list of BES Actions, converted into a set to make it easy to do set arithmetic with the list.

-Click [here](/relevance/reference/bes-action-set.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-action-set.html) to access the page describing these inspectors.

 **Examples**